 ***Tax Return Transcripts***

 The Financial Aid Office must collect tax return transcripts for anyone selected for verification who did not use the IRS Data Retrieval or if the data from the IRS was updated after it was transferred.
 We are unable to accept a copy of the tax return in place of a tax transcript.
 The IRS will provide a tax return transcript free for any tax filer.
-You can retrieve your transcript on the IRS website, order a transcript online or call 1-800-908-9946 between 7am and 7pm.
-Be sure to order a Return Transcript because this is FREE.
-If you request an actual copy of the tax return, this costs money.
+You can retrieve your transcript on the IRS website, order a transcript to be mailed, or call 1-800-908-9946.
+Be sure to order a Return Transcript.
 If you need to speak to a person at the IRS, call 1-800-829-1040; however you cannot order transcripts using this phone number.